How To Get Rid Of Fleas In Your Bed

 Use Toxic Chemicals - do not use anything directly on your mattress that may contain toxic chemicals.
 Do not spray raid bug spray or something similar on your bed as it can be detrimental to your health.

-Ignore your pet - if you do not treat the fleas on your pet first, treating other parts of your house will be in vain.
+Ignore your pet - if you do not treat the fleas on your pet first, treating other parts of your house will not address the root of the problem.